 For purposes of this solicitation, the MOU is a document containing the terms of the partnership and the roles and responsibilities between two or more parties, and it must be included as an attachment to the application in JustGrants.
-The MOU and other supporting documents are worth a total of 20 points.
+The MOU is worth a total of 20 points.
 The MOU is not a substitute for a subaward agreement, which ensures that subrecipients adhere to the requirements of the award and 2 C.F.R.
 Part 200 (see 2 C.F.R. § 200.332).
-Partners receiving funds under the award generally are considered subrecipients because they are carrying out a portion of the federal award.
+Partners receiving funds under the award generally are considered subrecipients because they are carrying out a portion of the federal